polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 You can now visit your frontend domain, and setup Magic, assuming you've pointed your DNS A records to the IP address of your virtual server.
 Notice, to configure Magic login with _"root/root"_ and do _not_ change the database connection string, but choose _mysql_ as your database type, and provide Magic with a root password, and just follow the wizard to the end.
+This process is similar to the process you followed as you configured Magic locally on your development machine.

 **Notice** - The _"appsettings.json"_ file will be mounted as an external file reference by Docker, and this file will contain your Magic settings. _Do not delete this file_ since it's crucial for Magic to